hbaktash/NNCompression/README.md

 Instead one can use the code provided here : https://www.cse.wustl.edu/~ychen/HashedNets/

-The methods were implemented during my 2019 summer internship in INRIA Sophia Antipolis under supervision of Dr. Emanuele Natale and with help of Dr. Laurent Viennot.
+The methods were implemented during my 2019 summer internship in INRIA Sophia Antipolis under supervision of [Emanuele Natale](https://sites.google.com/view/enatale) and with help of [Laurent Viennot](https://who.rocq.inria.fr/Laurent.Viennot/).